technion/p3/README.md

 Web interface for remote reset of Active Directory passwords.

-Written to address the mess of Microsoft licensing associated with remote users and password write-back.
+Written to address the mess of Microsoft licensing associated with remote users and password write-back, specifically Microsoft's P1 and P2 license.

 Security Features
 --------------